uthayacloud/AndroidInAppBilling/README.md

 To get a Git project into your build:

-Step 1.
+#Step 1.
 Add the JitPack repository to your build file

-gradle
-maven
-sbt
-leiningen
+1)maven ,
+2)sbt ,
+3)leiningen.

 Add it in your root build.gradle at the end of repositories:

 	allprojects {